CurveDocs/curve-docs/docs/factory/pool_factory/overview.md

 !!!info
-    Source code for this contract is may be viewed on [Github](https://github.com/curvefi/curve-factory/blob/master/contracts/Factory.vy).
+    Source code for this contract may be viewed on [Github](https://github.com/curvefi/curve-factory/blob/master/contracts/Factory.vy).